keremKeptig/NLP-Mini-Project/README.md

 -   For data preprocessing, ensure the Text8 corpus is unzipped and preprocessed as per the instructions in the project.
 -   Modify hyperparameters (e.g., embedding size, batch size, learning rate) directly in `main.py` as needed.
--   For any issues or questions, please open an issue on the repository or contact the project contributors.